zulip/zulip-mobile/docs/howto/build-run.md

 [GNU coreutils]: https://www.gnu.org/software/coreutils/

-(If using **Windows**: The step-by-step instructions below should work fine on Windows.
-Alternatively if you'd like a richer command-line environment and are up for trying a beta install process, we have [a draft guide](windows.md) for setting up Zulip app development to use the WSL `bash` command line.)
+(If using **Windows**: If you'd like a richer command-line environment and are up for trying a beta install process, we have [a draft guide](windows.md) for setting up Zulip app development to use the WSL `bash` command line.)

 Before starting, install these dependencies if you don't have them:
 * [Git](https://git-scm.com/)